gernest/lora/README.md

 plan to do.
 This gives me a chance to validate the design, avoid duplication of effort and ensure that the changes fit the goals of the project.
 Do not start the discussion with a pull request.

-# LICENCE

-Still thinking about this, but It will  be open source.